TRo202/Installation-guidelines/README.md

 # Installation tips
-To leave some tips for some annoying errors when installing or running some programs.......
+To share some tips for some annoying errors when installing or running some programs.......

 NOTE: guidelines here are based on M1.